Configuration Files

 • the workspace level bacon.toml file (project settings)

-• the package level bacon.toml file
+• the bacon.toml file in workspace-root/.config/

 • the file whose path is in environment variable BACON_CONFIG